Wildland water tender

 A wildland water tender is a specialized vehicle capable of bringing water, foam, or dry chemicals to fire trucks in the field that are engaged on the fireline.
 Water tenders have a large truck mounted tank that carries a minimum 1,000 gallons and up to 4,000 gallons of water.
 These vehicles are specifically designed for fire fighting often with four-wheel drive, rugged suspension and high wheel clearance for mountainous dirt road conditions.
-According to the National Fire Protection Association, if the apparatus will be used primarily for outdoor and wildland responses, then it is to be considered a wildland fire apparatus and must conform to NFPA 1906.

 Support water tenders have larger water tanks and are staffed with one person.
 They deliver water to fire engines and large portable tanks that are connected to hose lays (hose rolled out on the ground for knocking down fires and for mop up).
 Tactical water tenders are capable of performing some of the functions of a wildland fire engine, such as deploying lengths of hose.
 Two people staff this type of water tender.
 Unlike support water tenders, tactical water tenders are capable of a technique of pump-and-roll.
 The vehicles engine can power a pump while the vehicle is being driven, so the second firefighter uses a short hose to spray water on the fire.
 This technique allows a team of two to flank the perimeter of a fire.